mawulikd/Adidas-Retail-Sales-Portofolio/README.md

 We will be using Adidas Retail Sales Dashboard.xlsx Dataset attached.

 * Sales Dashboard which covers sales data for various retail outlets in USA;
-Within this file you will find the following fields:

-Field 	                                          Description

-Retailer	                                    Name of the retailer Retailer ID	                                  Unique ID of the retailer Invoice Date	                                Date sale was completed Region                                        Geographical part of USA sale was done State                                         Unique state name where sale took place City	                                        Unique city name where sale was done Product	                                      Type of Product Price per unit	                              Price at which each unit of product is sold Units Sold	                                  Total amount of products sold per transaction Total Sales	                                  Product of price per unit and units sold Operating Profit	                            Financial advantage or reward obttained from sale Operating Margin                              Amount gained on each dollar invested by the retailer to buy the product from wholesale
-Sales Method	                                Medium thriugh whic sale took place

 Analysis Procedure